 Meet Our Faculty

 We are pleased to welcome our newest faculty members, Christopher Chambers (Ph.D.
 Texas A&M University) and Mintzi Martinez-Rivera (Ph.D.
-Catholic University).
+Indiana University).
 Dr. Chambers teaches introductory sociology, history of social thought, and contemporary sociological theory.
 He specializes in race, racism, sexuality, gender, individual/collective identity, culture and qualitative methods.
 Dr. Martinez-Rivera teaches introduction to cultural anthropology and Latin American anthropology.
 Her areas of specialization are Latin/o American anthropology, P’urhepecha culture, indigenous youth culture, indigenous popular culture, expressive cultural practices, critical indigenous and anti-oppressive research methods, and cultural transformations.